-Ask Furr: I Think I Have An HVAC Freon Leak.
+Ask F.H.
+Furr: I Think I Have an HVAC Freon Leak.
 What Should I Do?

 “I think I have an HVAC Freon leak…what should I do?”

-It’s ALMOST summer, and you probably began to feel the start of the heat seeping into your home when the A/C was turned off.
-If you turned it on for the first time this week, you might have noticed that it wasn’t pumping the cool air the way you imagined it should.
-Within a day, you may have felt your home turn into a sauna, trapping the warm air inside and making it nearly impossible to sleep!
+It’s almost summer, and you probably began to feel the start of the heat seeping into your home when the AC was turned off.
+If you turned it on for the first time this week, you might have noticed it wasn’t pumping cool air the way you expected.
+Within a day, you may have felt your home turn into a sauna, trapping the warm air inside and making it nearly impossible to sleep.

-Depending on why you think you’ve got a leak, there are several options.
-If you’ve diagnosed your HVAC system failure via the internet and come up with the freon leak option, you could very well be right, but we’d still advise you to have a licensed professional take a look at your system to help you confirm or discover the issue.
+Depending on why you think you have a leak, there are several options.
+If you’ve diagnosed your HVAC system failure online and come up with the Freon leak option, you may be right, but we’d still advise you to have a licensed professional inspect your system to help you confirm or discover the issue.

-If you had an HVAC technician inform you that you had a freon leak, they should have also given you options about your next steps.
-It’s important to be sure you’re getting advise from a reputable HVAC company, this will save you time, money, and discomfort!
+If an HVAC technician tells you that you have a Freon leak, they should also give you options about your next steps.
+It’s important to be sure you’re getting advice from a reputable HVAC company.
+This will save you time, money, and discomfort!

 Freon Leak?
 What Are Your Options?

-Option 1: You can have an HVAC professional top off your freon and see how long it lasts, could be years or days.
-Some systems with slow leaks can last a season or two with the topped off freon, while others could be right back in the position they were in within a short time.
+Option 1: You can have an HVAC professional top off your Freon and see how long it lasts, which could be years or days.
+Some systems with slow leaks can last a season or two with the topped-off Freon, while others could be right back in the position they were in within a short time.

 Option 2: You can repair the leak.
 Depending on where the leak is, the cost will vary.
-Although this is a more expensive route, if you’ve got the means, it’s a more stable route to take.
+Although this is a more expensive route, if you have the means, it’s a more stable route to take.
 The repairs will prevent the leak from continuing and will give you the assurance that your system won’t be breaking down at any moment, leaving you suffering in the heat.

-Call on us, at F.H.
-Furr, our trained technicians are ready and willing to help educate you on the best steps to take for you and your home.
+Call F.H.
+Furr.
+Our trained technicians are ready and willing to help explain the best steps to take for you and your home.

-Tip: Did You Know That Hanging Pictures, Shelves, Etc. On Your Wall Could Cause A Leak?
+Tip: Did You Know Hanging Pictures, Shelves, Etc. on Your Wall Could Cause a Leak?